-Symptoms:

-Short-term (acute) overexposure to fumes and gases from welding and allied processes may result in discomfort such as metal fume fever. dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+Symptoms: Short-term (acute) overexposure to fumes and gases from welding and allied processes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
 Long-term (chronic) overexposure to fumes and gases from welding and allied processes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
 Refer to Section 11 for more information.

-Hazards: Welding and allied process hazards are complex and may include physical and health hazards such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to welding fume or dust.
+Hazards: The hazards associated with welding and its allied processes such as soldering and brazing are complex and may include physical and health hazards such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to fumes, gases or dusts potentially generated during the use of this product.
 Refer to Section 11 for more information.

-Indication of immediate medical attention and special treatment needed

-Treatment: Treat symptomatically.
+Indication of immediate medical attention and special treatment needed Treatment: Treat symptomatically.